marcusleonas/notebutler/docs/pages/index.md

 ```

 This will create a `html` directory in the current directory, with all your notes
 converted to html.
-This includes pico css for styling.
+This includes [picocss](https://picocss.com/) for styling.

 ## Serve your notes for local development